dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 Here we see that the fairly large rocking curve for the reflections means there are many overlapping shoeboxes.
 However, this is fine as long as the peak regions do not overlap.
+We cannot easily see this here, but the limited number of failed profile fits tells us the peak regions are well separated.
 The size of the reflection shoebox model is given towards the top of ``dials.integrate.log``:

 .. code-block::